 Scurrying around the store, we grabbed as much of the important stuff as we could find.
 We bought groceries, a comforter, a permanent kitty litter box, and a moka – our favorite kind of stove-top coffee pot.

 With Trav upstairs in the housewares department madly shopping for a frying pan so we could cook something and me downstairs trying to find Friskies cat food in the groceries department, we closed down the store.After moving to Switzerland four weeks ago, we finally have TWO pillows!

 Which brings us to August 1st – moving day!

 On the morning of our big move, Trav walked from our hotel to the Uni while I packed up our things.
 He easily found a parking spot across from our hotel – a small miracle – and we were on our way.

-We still have so many things to learn about settling in to our new country, but yet another giant hurdle is behind us.
+We still have so many things to learn about expat life after moving to Switzerland, but yet another giant hurdle is behind us.